mkaspulanwar/rupiah-banknotes-dataset/README.md

 # Rupiah Banknotes Dataset

 **Short description:**
-A curated image dataset of Indonesian Rupiah banknotes (Rp1,000 – Rp100,000) for Machine Learning and Computer Vision research and experiments.
+A curated image dataset of Indonesian Rupiah banknotes (Rp1,000 – Rp100,000) in **JPG format**, photographed by **M. Kaspul Anwar, Muhammad Lutfan, and Andri Rahmadani**, for Machine Learning and Computer Vision research and experiments.

 ---

 ## 🔍 What is this?

 This repository contains a labeled collection of **images of Indonesian banknotes** organized by denomination.
+All images are in **JPG format** and were photographed by our dataset team.
 The dataset was prepared for tasks such as image classification, object detection, recognition, and other computer vision experiments using deep learning or classical ML.

 **Denominations included:** `1k`, `2k`, `5k`, `10k`, `20k`, `50k`, `100k`, and a `mix` folder for miscellaneous or combined images.